-7.3 If the EFPIA Disclosure Code has not been implemented in Denmark, is there a requirement in law and/or selfregulatory code for companies to make publicly available information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations?
-If so, what information should be disclosed, from what date and how?
+7.2 Is there a requirement in the legislation for companies to make publicly available information about transfers of value provided by them to healthcare professionals, healthcare organisations or patient organisations?
+If so, what companies are affected, what information should be disclosed, from what date and how?